 English studies (Single honor) - TR023

 The study of English is concerned with the history and practices of writing in English and encompasses literary works spanning English, Anglo-Irish, American and emerging post-colonial cultures.
 It aims to develop a thorough knowledge of the history of these literatures while also enabling students to develop a sophisticated critical consciousness and an awareness of critical and cultural theory.
-Compared to English literature (TSM) students, English studies students study literature in terms of developing genres (Poetry, the Novel, Theatre, the Essay) and they also cover a longer historical range, including literature from before 1400.
+Compared to English literature (TSM) students, English studies students study literature in terms of developing genres (Poetry, the Novel, Theatre) and they also cover a longer historical range, including literature from before 1400.